Methane on the temperate exo-Saturn TOI-199b: Self-Consistent Photochemistry Models

-Figure \ref{fig:metal_comp} compares a solar metallicity atmosphere (solid curves) to an enhanced metallicity case ($\rm{M/H} = 10$; dashed curves).
-The main atmospheric components -- \ce{CH4}, \ce{NH3}, and \ce{H2O} -- scale nearly linearly with metallicity.
-At solar metallicity, \ce{CH4} and \ce{NH3} remain within the observed uncertainty range, maintaining their spectral dominance.
-However, the reduced carbon and oxygen content results in substantially lower abundances of \ce{CO}, \ce{CO2}, and \ce{OCS}, strongly decreasing their contributions to the transmission spectrum.
-While the deep-atmosphere abundance of \ce{HCN} scales sharply with metallicity, its upper atmosphere abundance is less affected. \ce{HCN} is primarily controlled by the balance between photochemical losses and vertical mixing, maintaining similar quenched values regardless of metallicity \citep{hu2021photochemistry}.
-Metallicity values higher than $\approx 10$ cause \ce{CO} and \ce{CO2} to overtake \ce{CH4} as main carbon carriers, pushing these species beyond the observed $2\sigma$ upper limits.
-Therefore, it is unlikely that TOI-199\,b has significantly higher atmospheric metallicity.
+Figure \ref{fig:metal_comp} compares solar and enhanced metallicity atmospheres.
+The main components (i.e., \ce{CH4}, \ce{NH3}, and \ce{H2O}) scale nearly linearly with metallicity. \ce{CH4} and \ce{NH3} remain within the observed uncertainty range at both solar and $10\times$solar metallicity.
+While the deep-atmosphere abundance of \ce{HCN} scales sharply with metallicity, its upper-atmosphere abundance is less affected as it is also governed by the balance between photochemical loss and vertical mixing \citep{hu2021photochemistry}.
+The atmospheric abundance of \ce{CO} and \ce{CO2} scales nonlinearly with the metallicity, and metallicity values larger than $\rm{M/H} = 10$ push \ce{CO} and \ce{CO2} beyond the observed $2\sigma$ upper limits, making significantly higher metallicities unlikely for \planetname.

-Aside from metallicity and internal temperature, $K_{\rm zz}$ is a key parameter in shaping the composition in the upper atmosphere.
-In Figure \ref{fig:kzz_comp}, we highlight the resulting photochemical model differences for the nominal $K_{\rm zz}$ profile against the Jupiter-like case and a uniform profile of $10^6\ \mathrm{cm}^2\ \mathrm{s}^{-1}$.
-The comparison is shown for $\rm{M/H} = 10$ with $T_{\rm int} = 50\,\rm K$.

-Due to its uniform abundance, which is mostly dictated by the thermochemical equilibrium in the probed region of the atmosphere, the observability of \ce{CH4} is only slightly affected by vertical mixing.
-At $K_{\rm zz} = 10^6\ \mathrm{cm}^2\ \mathrm{s}^{-1}$ and below, its volume mixing ratio in the upper atmosphere begins to diminish due to increased photodissociation, but the reduction is typically insufficient to affect the transmission spectrum.
-For the model using a Jupiter-like $K_{\rm zz}$, this effect is more substantial.
-We see a reduced \ce{CH4} abundance all the way to $P=10^{-1}$ bar, which results in its transmission radius being slightly lowered.
-Similar trends are observed for \ce{H2O}.

-For species that are non-uniform in the deep atmosphere under thermal equilibrium, such as \ce{NH3} or \ce{CO}, the vertical mixing strength determines the quenching pressure, which severely affects the abundance in the upper atmosphere.
-For \ce{NH3}, the quenching pressure is approximately 10 bar.
-At uniform $K_{\rm zz} = 10^6\ \mathrm{cm}^2\ \mathrm{s}^{-1}$, its volume mixing ratio drops by nearly an order of magnitude, which is sufficient to decrease its opacity to the point where it becomes undetectable, allowing \ce{H2O} to dominate the wavelength region.
-The adopted deep-atmosphere $K_{\rm zz} = 10^8\ \mathrm{cm}^2 \mathrm{s}^{-1}$, which is also assumed in the Jupiter-like cases, allows \ce{NH3} to sustain an observable abundance.